jksarathy/jksarathy.github.io/research.md

 Proceedings on Privacy Enhancing Technologies, 2025.\
 [arXiv](https://arxiv.org/abs/2207.13289)

+**Statistical Imaginaries, State Legitimacy: Grappling With the Arrangements Underpinning Quantification in the US Census** with danah boyd\
+Critical Sociology, 2024.

 **"I inherently just trust that it works": Investigating Mental Models of Open-Source Libraries for Differential Privacy**\
 with Patrick Song, Michael Shoemate, and Salil Vadhan\
 To appear at the ACM Conference on Computer-Supported Cooperative Work and Social Computing, 2024.